FearTheDeer9/fearthedeer9.github.io/_posts/2025-04-14-A Primer on the Inner Workings of Transformer-Based Language Models.md

 ---
 date: '2025-04-14'
 layout: single
+title: "Paper Review - A Primer on the Inner Workings of Transformer-Based Language Models"
 tags:
-- transformer models
-- interpretability
-- attention mechanism
+- transformers
 - language models
+- attention mechanisms
-- model architecture
+- NLP
-title: Transformer Architecture
 ---

 This work summarizes the current techniques used to interpret the inner workings of transformer language models.
 As such, summarizing a summary is a challenge, but we will give it a try nonetheless.